rexposadas/teleport/design.md

 ### Tradeoffs and Production
 - Initially using SIGTERM, then SIGKILL as a last resort is probably the better way to do things.
 But for this challenge, SIGKILL is sufficient.
+- SIGKILL only kills the root process and not the child processes.
+SIGKILL is only sent is only sent to a
+  specific process.
+In production, one might want a process group.
+Then, send the kill signal to the group lead.

 ### cgroups